NateEag/next-vcs/readme.md

   the manpage is inscrutable.

-* Instead of *documenting* that you shouldn't rewrite pushed history, why not *remember* that I rewrote it and warn me if I try?
+* Instead of *documenting* that you shouldn't rewrite pushed history, why not *remember* that I pushed it and warn me if I try?
 Similarly, if I just rewrote a shared branch, it should warn me if I then try to merge the old commits from the remote - I almost certainly didn't mean to do that [saw this happen to a rebase newbie recently].